 For a dose of calming nature, head to the Noosa Everglades, Australia’s only Everglades system and one of only two in the world (the other being in Florida).
 Take an overnight adventure and paddle over slow-moving waterways and tropical mangroves with Kanu Capers to camp out in the Great Sandy National Park.
 Both Kanu Capers and Everglades Eco Safari also offer half-day tours through this pristine wilderness.

-Noted for its calm seas and 74 dreamy island wonders, a trip to the Whitsundays could be just the tonic to get over the 2020 blues.
+Noted for its calm seas and 74 dreamy island wonders, a trip to the Whitsundays could be just the right tonic to recharge your batteries.
 Fly to either Hamilton Island or Proserpine Airport for easy access to the best of the Whitsundays attractions.